next-hat/documentation/blog/2025-09-08-your-own-private-internet-with-nanocl-and-wireguard/index.md

 ---
 slug: your-own-private-internet-with-nanocl-and-wireguard
 title: Your Own Private Internet with Nanocl and WireGuard
-description: "Set up your own self-hosted WireGuard VPN with Nanocl and Docker—deploy in minutes, manage peers, and securely access internal services via Nanocl DNS and proxy."
+description: "Set up your own self-hosted WireGuard VPN with Nanocl and Docker deploy in minutes, manage peers, and securely access internal services via Nanocl DNS and proxy."
 image: /img/vpn_diagram.png
 authors: [leone]
 tags: [wireguard, vpn, security, self-hosted, nanocl, docker, networking, privacy, devops, cloud]
 keywords: [WireGuard, VPN, self-hosted VPN, Nanocl, Docker, internal DNS, reverse proxy, private network, security, DevOps, tutorial]
 ---

 Want blazing-fast, ultra-secure access to your private network from anywhere in the world?
 Tired of relying on third-party VPNs?
-With WireGuard and Nanocl, you can launch your own VPN server in minutes—no advanced sysadmin skills required!
+With WireGuard and Nanocl, you can launch your own VPN server in minutes no advanced sysadmin skills required!

 <!-- truncate -->